Why "Good Brand Story"?

 10 Things About Me

-1. My name is Serene – yes, just like the adjective for peaceful.
+1. My name is Serene.
 I imagine my parents gifted me with this beautiful name because they hoped their firstborn would be calm, graceful, poised and untroubled, even as she walks through the storms of life.
+Here you see me, in Lisbon, stuffing my face with the best Portuguese egg tart in the world, looking like I have a good appetite – for food and for life.
+I’ve been asked many times if I’m really serene – just like the adjective for peaceful.
 Peaceful I am, but perfect I am not.
 I guard those I love fiercely, like a loyal Rottweiler, so think twice before you mess with my tribe.

 2. I fell in love with stories way before I could read.
 My mother would take the simplest stories and turned them into the most captivating tales, and she still does that now for her grandson.
 I would like to think that my penchant for storytelling comes from her.